MilaNLProc/simple-generation/README.md

 - run inference on the given texts finding the largest batch size fitting the available resources

-## Generation Defaults
+## Defaults

-If not specified we set some sensible defaults for text generation. **Please note that they might not fit your use case.**
+If not specified we set some sensible defaults. **Please note that they might not fit your use case.**

+**Default Generation Configuration**

+- If not specified otherwise, the library will use the generation configs listed below.
 ```python
 @dataclasses.dataclass
 class DefaultGenerationConfig(GenerationConfig):